apopiak/substrate-hacking/README.md

 _TODO: Add more cross references; Add examples of different configurations and their functionality_

 A quote from a Polkadot core developer and council member: _"[Wei] believes that voting is only the last step of democracy.
-Detailed discussions and community engagements are essential before voting, in order to better understand the proposals, look into any potential issues, and avoid unnecessary contentions.
-(Core developer and council member"_.[Source](https://that.world/~wei/polkadot/council/)
+Detailed discussions and community engagements are essential before voting, in order to better understand the proposals, look into any potential issues, and avoid unnecessary contentions."_  [See reference](https://that.world/~wei/polkadot/council/)

 Sources:

 https://wiki.polkadot.network/docs/en/learn-governance

 https://github.com/paritytech/polkadot/wiki/Governance

 https://polkadot.network/kusama-rollout-and-governance/